2018 — 2023

 It made an interface visually more appealing, making daily user action simplier and explaining edge cases better.

-I worked in B2B too as the only content designer at a neobank for small businesses.
+I worked in B2B too as the only UX writer at a neobank for small businesses.

 CHALLENGE